DJI Osmo Pocket 4: Specs, Price & US Availability

 | Joystick | Physical | None |

-The Pocket 4 wins in every measurable category — bigger sensor, longer battery, lighter body, built-in storage, faster transfer, better tracking.
-The only unknown is aperture, which hasn't been confirmed yet.
+The Pocket 4 wins in every measurable category — bigger sensor, double the slow-motion frame rate, longer battery, lighter body, built-in storage, faster transfer, and better tracking — at a slightly lower launch price than the Pocket 3.
+The one real caveat isn't a spec at all: US buyers can't legally purchase it.

 DJI Pocket 4 Pricing